 6. Reduce Your Bills

 By reducing your bills, you significantly increase your discretionary income.
-Consider strategies like finding a cheaper cell phone plan or getting rid of cable TV.
+Consider strategies like finding a cheaper cell phone plan like one from Ting or getting rid of cable TV.
 Reducing your bills provides more cash for your envelopes.
+If you need help lower some of your expenses look into the Trim app.

 7. Decide the Rules Beforehand